 "Don't stay out too long.
 We don't want you getting a cold now."
 They didn't think her smile could get any bigger, but it had and it warmed their hearts on this cold day.

 "Thank you!"
 She put on her shoes and ran outside to meet with her brother.
 Jack led her through the town with bright smiles planted on their faces, though only outsiders of their little group would see one small girl smiling despite what had happened to her.

 It took awhile for them to get to the pond since Jack was leading.
-He spent weeks walking through the village trying to memorize exactly where everything was but even he still had a difficult time maneuvering around by himself.
-He always had to pay close attention to the people to make sure no one walked through him and even then, someone always managed to walk through him.
+He spent weeks walking through the village trying to memorize exactly where everything was, but even he still had a difficult time maneuvering around by himself.
+He always had to pay close attention to the people to make sure no one walked through him and even then, someone always managed to do so.

 "What are we doing today?"
 Emma asked once they made it to the pond.